mmistakes/minimal-mistakes/_posts/2023-10-23-sum-of-parts.md

 > We identify a fundamental barrier for feature attributions in faithfulness tests.
-> To overcome this limitation, we propose grouped attributions as opposed to individual feature attributions.
+> To overcome this limitation, we use grouped attributions as opposed to individual feature attributions.
 <!-- where groups of features are selected with each given an attribution score, and develop a model to generate and use the groups. -->
 > Our model finds faithful groups and helps cosmologists discover knowledge about dark matter and galaxy formation.